lpsienes/color_reproducibility_for_smartphones/README.md

 # Getting Started

+<p align="justify">In a quantitative determination, a certain concentration of dye dispersed or dissolved in a specific support (cellulose sheet, paper strips, etc) is associated with a specific color, since it corresponds to a specific concentration of dye, that is, an RGB value.
+Therefore, any chemical or biochemical colorimetric reaction can be traced with a smartphone.
+However, as our own experience has suggested in various experiments [1-3], digital image colorimetry (DIC) is subjected to a series of variables [4] such as: intensity of the light source used for the measurements, type of illuminant, DSCs sensor, etc. All of these variables make the color measurements not comparable among different mobile devices and induce to systematical errors.
+That is why all the possibilities of the DIC for color-based control test have not yet been exploited.</p>

+What is intended with this program is to solve some of this problems in order make color measurements between digital devices comparable.

 # Estructure of the program

 <p align="justify">The first part of the program displays the RGB values of the csv archives as shown on the next table:</p>